nanopack/pulse/api/README.md

 | **PUT** /alerts | Update a kapacitor alert | json alert object | json alert object |
 | **DELETE** /alerts/{alert} | Delete a kapacitor alert | nil | success message |

-`*`:reserved query parameters are 'limit' and '[verb](https://docs.influxdata.com/influxdb/v0.13/query_language/functions)', all others act as filters
+`*`: reserved query parameters are 'limit' and '[verb](https://docs.influxdata.com/influxdb/v0.13/query_language/functions)', all others act as filters
-`**`:reserved query parameters are '[verb](https://docs.influxdata.com/influxdb/v0.13/query_language/functions)', 'start', and 'stop', all others act as filters
+`**`: reserved query parameters are '[verb](https://docs.influxdata.com/influxdb/v0.13/query_language/functions)', 'start', and 'stop', all others act as filters

 **note:** The API requires a token to be passed for authentication by default and is configurable at server start (`--token`).
 The token is passed in as a custom header: `X-AUTH-TOKEN`.